-This places a lot of responsibility on each student and gives him or her the power to decide what their future will look like.
+In order for this to happen in just one year, Ali and Mandy would have to teach at an extremely fast pace and the majority of the studying and memorization would have to take place outside the classroom, on the students’ own time.This placed a lot of responsibility on each student and gave him or her the power to decide what their future would look like.
 The only behavioral guidelines that we have set for these students are that they don’t get pregnant/get anyone pregnant (if pregnant, they will not be granted admission to any school no matter how smart the individual may be) and that the students keep their Digitruck grade average above 50%.

 For children who grew up in a safe home filled with positive influences, these guidelines would have been a no brainer, because getting pregnant or doing drugs or failing classes weren’t things that existed in their sheltered world.
 Additionally, schooling and getting an education would have been a given, instead of something that you wished for like a Christmas present or a reward.
 Unfortuantely, this wasn’t the case for the Digitruck students.

 The aforementioned 15-year-old boy (who helped us prepare for the Digitruck’s arrival and wanted nothing more than to go to school), is the youngest of 6 siblings, all of which whose educational career ended after Primary School.
 His two older sisters are both married with children and have moved to a different village but are still living in poverty.
-His 24 year old brother is an alcoholic and has been in and out of jail multiple times—his 20 year old brother, who has a two year old daughter, hangs out with a crowd that resorts to drinking all day instead of being productive members of society—his 17 year old brother, a victim of rape himself, has gone on to rape two younger girls in the village.
+His 24 year old brother is an alcoholic and has been in and out of jail multiple times and has 4 children—his 20 year old brother, who has a two year old daughter, hangs out with a crowd that resorts to drinking all day instead of being productive members of society—his 17 year old brother, a victim of rape himself, has gone on to rape two younger girls in the village.
 And this sweet 15-year-old student of ours is stuck living in a two-room mud hut alongside of his parents, all of his brothers, two of their ‘wives’ and their offspring.
 This is not exactly a conducive environment for a teenage boy who is trying to write a different ending to his life story.
-After the first day of class, when all the students were leaving, he looked Ali and Mandy in eyes and said in the most sincere way possible, “Thank you so much….”
+After the first day of class, when all the students were leaving, he looked Ali and Mandy in the eyes and said in the most sincere way possible, “Thank you so much….”